- Home

 Contact Tina.Osterink@GreshamOregon.gov.

-Walking paths are coming to North Gresham Park in 2024.
-Transportation staff secured two grants worth over $1.3 million through ODOT’s Community Paths Program to develop the walking paths.
+A multi-use path is coming to North Gresham Park soon.
+Transportation staff secured two grants worth over $1.3 million through ODOT’s Community Paths Program to develop the multi-use path.

 More about North Gresham Park.